 Still need help making sense of EEI filings?
 The U.S. Department of Commerce’s International Trade Administrations has free training videos to help you understand the AES and how to submit your EEI.
 To watch them, click here.

-The West Virginia Development Office’s international trade representatives are also available to help answer your questions about exporting and identifying new foreign buyers for your products or services.
+The West Virginia Department of Economic Development’s international trade representatives are also available to help answer your questions about exporting and identifying new foreign buyers for your products or services.
 Contact us today!

 By Caitlin Ashley-Lizarraga